Aswin-cartrabbit/shopify-product-badges/README.md

     - To confirm if you've setup app proxy properly, head over to `https://shop-url.myshopify.com/apps/next-proxy/json` to confirm if you get a JSON being returned with the configuration set above^
     - A common _gotcha_ is if you're creating multiple apps that all use the same subpath (`next-proxy` in this case), all susbequent installs will throw a `404` error because Shopify serializes routes based on installation.
 To avoid this, please change the subpath to something that's unique to your app.
 I prefer using the format `<<appname>>-proxy`

+- [ ] Database Setup
+  - If it's your first time connecting to said database, run `npm run migrate:deploy` to apply migrations.
+  - Alternatively, for development, run `npm run migrate:dev` to create and apply migrations.
+  - Check schema version with `npm run schema:version`
+  - Check database health with `npm run schema:health`

 - [ ] Running App
-  - If it's your first time connecting to said database, run `npx prisma db push` to get your database working.
   - Run `npm run dev`, your database and ngrok/cloudflare.
   - Install the app by heading over to `https://storename.myshopify.com/admin/oauth/install?client_id=SHOPIFY_API_KEY`.

+- [ ] Schema Versioning & Database Management
+  - This app uses **Prisma Migrations** for safe database schema versioning
+  - **📖 Read the full guide**: [Schema Versioning Documentation](./docs/SCHEMA_VERSIONING.md)
+  - **Current Schema Version**: 2.0.0
+  - **Key Commands**:
+    - `npm run migrate:dev` - Create and apply new migration (development)
+    - `npm run migrate:deploy` - Apply migrations (production)
+    - `npm run migrate:status` - Check migration status
+    - `npm run schema:version` - Show current schema version
+    - `npm run schema:health` - Database health check
+  - **⚠️ Important**: Never use `prisma db push` in production - always use migrations!

 - [ ] Setting up extensions
   - See [Extensions](./EXTENSIONS.md)